Chris1116/Word-Cloud-Generator/README.md

 - Fetch text content from a provided URL
 - Generate a word cloud based on the fetched text
-- Choose from four different shapes for the word cloud (You can generate any differnet shape of word cloud whatever you want, as long as you should put the imag(shape).png you want to the statics file.)
+- Choose from four different shapes for the word cloud (You can ***generate any differnet shapes of word cloud*** whatever you want, as long as you should put the imag(shape).png you want to the static file.)
 - Display the generated word cloud on the result page

 ## Installation